diage/CodariCore/README.md

 Gate needs fixed	//Done
-Role items need removed for now from the kit  //Done Figure out what spams the console about arena objects Need to repair roles (it sends on a cooldown no matter what skill type is used) fix anvils (item spawner stuff) figure out how to make only one objective spawn at a time
+Role items need removed for now from the kit  //Done Figure out what spams the console about arena objects Need to repair roles (it sends on a cooldown no matter what skill type is used)  //Done - needs testing fix anvils (item spawner stuff)  //Done - needs testing figure out how to make only one objective spawn at a time  //Done - needs testing

 ---------------
     : QOL :
 ---------------
-Improve Teleport (Distance, check for solid ground, prevent spawning in blocks) Improve damage from shield skill (make it actually cause damage) Fix colors for item Spawners //Done
+Improve Teleport (Distance, check for solid ground, prevent spawning in blocks) Improve damage from shield skill (make it actually cause damage)  //Done - needs testing Fix colors for item Spawners //Done
 Improve command syntax //Done
 Improve chat colors and item colors